open-education-hub/essentials-security/application-lifetime/index.md

 int puts(const char *s)
 ```

-Then, we write an implemengtation of our own, and create a dynamic library containing that implementation.
+Then, we write an implementation of our own, and create a dynamic library containing that implementation.
 At last, we set the `LD_PRELAOD` variable with the **absolute path** to our dynamic library and we run the executable.

 ```shell